-Covenant school shooter was under care for emotional disorder and hid guns at home, police say
+Covenant School shooter was under care for emotional disorder and hid guns at home, police say

-The 28-year-old who killed three children and three adults at a private Christian school in Nashville was under care for an emotional disorder and had been hiding guns at home, Metro Nashville Police Chief John Drake said Tuesday.
+The 28-year-old who killed three children and three adults at a private Christian school in Nashville was under care for an emotional disorder and had legally bought seven firearms that were hidden at home, Metro Nashville Police Chief John Drake said Tuesday.

 The parents of the shooter, Audrey Hale, spoke to police and said they knew Hale had bought and sold one weapon and believed that was the extent of it.

-"The parents felt (Hale) should not own weapons," Drake said.
-"They were under the impression that when (Hale) sold the one weapon that (Hale) did not own any more.
-As it turned out, (Hale) had been hiding several weapons within the house."
+On Monday morning, Hale left home with a red bag, and the parents asked what was inside but were dismissed, Drake said.

+Three of the weapons were used in the attack Monday.
+The seven weapons were purchased between October 20, 2020 and June 6, 2022, police spokesman Don Aaron said.

-Police also said they did not know a motive in the shooting.
-The shooter targeted the school and church in the attack but did not specifically target any of the six people killed, police spokesman Don Aaron said.
+Police also said Tuesday they did not know a motive.
+The shooter targeted the school and church in the attack but did not specifically target any of the six people killed, Aaron said.
+Hale's writings mentioned a mall near the school as another possible target, he added.

+The news conference came a day after Hale, a former student at the Covenant School, stormed into the elementary school and killed six people before being fatally shot by responding police officers.

+Over the course of Tuesday, the details of the heinous attack came into view as police released bodycam footage of the fatal shooting of the attacker, Hale's childhood friend revealed the shooter's disturbing messages and those who knew the victims reflected on their lost loved ones.

-The Metro Nashville Police Department released body-camera footage Tuesday from the two officers who rushed into the Covenant School on Monday and fatally shot the mass shooter.
+Earlier Tuesday, police released body-camera footage from the two officers who rushed into the Covenant School on Monday and fatally shot the mass shooter.

 The footage is from the body-worn cameras of officers Rex Engelbert and Michael Collazo, who police said fatally shot the attacker on Monday at 10:27 a.m.
 The videos show a group of five officers entered the school amid wailing fire alarms and immediately went into several rooms to look for the suspect.